Record Incidents and Share Information

 Management and staff need to discuss and practice ways to refuse entry to anyone who is a minor, intoxicated or potentially troublesome.
 In addition, management and staff must record incidents to preserve evidence and in order to share the information with others.
 An incident can include refusal of entry at the door or refusal of service at the table because customers were minors or intoxicated.
 It can also include any other illegal or questionable acts by problem customers.
 You will learn more about how to prevent and resolve difficulties using specific intervention strategies later in the section.

 When an incident occurs at an establishment, it is crucial that the evidence relating to that incident is preserved.
-A lawsuit can be initiated several years after the incident occurs.
-The memories of those who witnessed the incident will fade over time, so their evidence should be gathered as quickly as possible.

 There are three steps to record incidents and share information: